GitAnwesha/GitAnwesha/README.md

 ## Hey there !
 I'm Anwesha Ghosh<img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

  ###  Currently pursuing my B-tech in **Computer Science and Engineering** 💻 from **Calcutta Institue of Engineering and Management**.
 Enthusiast, Fun Loving and Cheerfull learner, trying to explore new things and develop myself each day.
-Looking forward to rectify all the errors of my life.

 - 🔭 I'm highly interested in **Machine Learning, Android and Web Development**
-- 👯 I’m looking to collaborate on: **Cool, fun projects surrounding App Development**
+- 👯 I’m looking to collaborate on: **Cool, fun projects**
 - 📫 How to reach me: **mailme.anwesha.ghosh@gmail.com**
 - 😄 Pronouns: **She/Her**